etzinis/polymorphisms_statistic_analysis/README.md

 # polymorphisms_statistic_analysis
-Code for my contribution in a medicine related project/paper with faculty form Kapodistrian University of Athens.
+Code for my contribution in a medicine related project/paper in colaboration with National and Kapodistrian University of Athens.

-Analysis was performed in 2x2 contigency tables of populations and relevant alleles for every polymorhism.
+Statistical analysis of alleles distribution was performed in contingency tables 2x2 (1 degree of freedom) and odd ratios (ORs), as well as the corresponding confidence intervals (95% CI) were calculated.
 (Let Matrix ) Fisher Exact test was used for evaluating the statistical significance. https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.fisher_exact.html

 All matrices have the following form: